 2. Wash the soybeans and soak them in about 2 liter water for about 12 hours.
 It is important that the beans do not get sour during this soaking process.
 The Bacillus natto bacteria do not like acidic conditions.
 If the room temperature is high it is better to soak the beans in the fridge.

-3. Place the teaspoon and bottles with the soybeans in a large pressure cooker and cook for about 50 min at max pressure.
-You can adjust this time to obtain harder (40min) or softer (60min) natto.
+4. Place the teaspoon and bottles with the soybeans in a large pressure cooker, add enough water in the pressure cooker so it will not cook dry, and cook for about 60 min at max pressure.
+You can adjust this time to obtain harder (50 min) or softer (80 min) natto.

-6. Your natto is now ready for consumption and can be transferred to smaller cups.
+7. Your natto is now ready for consumption and can be transferred to smaller cups.
 Natto can be aged in the refrigerator for a few days to improve taste and stringiness.
-Or you can freeze the natto in smaller portions.
+Or you can freeze it.